stefmldk/CCCONIPHER/README.md

 # Custom-colors CONIPHER

 ## CONIPHER mutation clustering and phylogenetic tree building R package
 This is a fork of the official CONIPHER repository that can be found at [https://github.com/McGranahanLab/CONIPHER](https://github.com/McGranahanLab/CONIPHER).
 The only changes that has been made to this version is the ability to define custom cluster colors in the initial function call.
+This is usefull if you have other plots in your project than the ones CONIPHER produces and you wish to unify the colors for easier comparison.

 ### Software
 The current implementation of CONIPHER is written in `R>=3.6.1` and is distributed as an R package.